How to earn money as a mystery shopper

 I bought myself a new mobile phone (a Samsung galaxy) and a new computer (which I needed anyway).
 The phone acts as my camera, voice recorder and stopwatch.
 The computer is needed for writing sometimes lengthy reports.

-I am lucky enough to have a bus pass so get free local travel – the retirement perks!
+I am lucky enough to have a bus pass so get free local travel – the perks of retirement!

 I also already had a printer needed for printing out a paper copy of the questionnaire.
 Most importantly – you also need internet access.